dendronhq/dendron-site/vault/area.product.sop.assign-category-to-task.md

 id: 9wND5ZkFaEyOI1QtqrZA3
 title: Assign Category to Task
 desc: ''
-updated: 1636560748020
+updated: 1640763206212
 created: 1636474909745
 ---

 ## Summary
-How we assign `types` to tasks.
+How we assign `category` to tasks.

 ## Prerequisites
 None

 ## Process
-1. Read over the different [[categories|#type]] and use your best judgement to apply the correct type
+1. Read over the different [[categories|#categories]] and use your best judgement to apply the correct type
 1. If the commit involves [[#breaking-changes]], add a `BREAKING: <desc>` in a newline after the commit
 1. When in doubt, add a question in `#dendron-team` channel